gojek/clickstream-web/README.md

 - Reliable - At least once delivery, ensured
 - Highly configurable - Mold the behavior based on your business goals
 - Small & lightweight - Close to native web technologies, less dependencies
-- Node JS support - Use in Node JS runtimes without any hassle
+- Runtime Agnostic - Use in browser & Node JS runtimes seamlessly

 ## Installation